 What can I do about it?

-First, join the Secular Education Network facebook group, ask questions and see how they can help.
+First, join the Secular Education Network Facebook group, ask questions and see how they can help.
 The most important thing is not to stay silent.
 It’s wrong that your children are facing religious pressures at school.
 Talk to other parents.
-Often the only reason parents allow their children to attend the classes are because they think they’re the only ones who don’t like them and don’t want their children to be “different”.
-Opt your children out as a first move and consider getting a group of parents together to complain about the classes.
+Often the only reason parents allow their children to attend the classes is because they think they’re the only ones who don’t like them and don’t want their children to be “different”.
+Don’t opt your children into the classes and consider getting a group of parents together to complain about them.
 Sometimes schools are just following an old tradition and other times there are people in the school acting out their own religious agenda.
 Don’t just do nothing.

 Ultimately, this has nothing to do with Christianity or Christian beliefs.
-It just happens to be that even though less than half of all New Zealanders are Christians, there is an entrenched Christian position in about 40% of NZ state primary schools.
+It just happens to be that even though less than half of all New Zealanders are Christians, there is an entrenched Christian position in some NZ state primary and intermediate schools.
 If it were Islam, Buddhism, Atheism or any other religious view, it would also be wrong for it to be brought into a state school.
-I know that some Christians think they are helping and doing the right thing by bringing their religious beliefs into the school.
-But many of us are not comfortable with it.
+I know that some Christians think they are helping and doing the right thing by bringing their religious beliefs into the school but many of us are not comfortable with it.
 We feel pressured to conform to your ideas.
 We don’t want our children to be taught your religious beliefs as fact.
 It seems disrespectful and manipulative to try and indoctrinate them before they are mature or knowledgeable enough to consider what they want for themselves.
 Our children are not your potential recruits.

 Many parents feel that it is only them that isn’t happy about religious instruction in their children’s school.
 But you’re not alone!
 Here is a selection of complaints from NZ parents.

 - Bad treatment of opt-out kids